opitzconsulting/uitest.js/README.md

 contain the following data: `{fn: ..., name: 'someFnName, self: ..., args: ...}`, allowing access to the original function, the original `this` and `arguments` properties.
 The original function can be called by calling the given `fn` function.

 * `readySensors(['xhr', '...'])`
 Sets the ready sensors to be used.
-For every sensor name used here a sensorFactory needs to be registered first.
+For every sensor name used here a sensor module needs to be registered first.
 Details see below.

 #### Running the test page